allisonandreyev/CMSC477/README.md

 ### Projects
 These are the completions of the 4 projects taught in CMSC477.
 I have tested their feasibility and difficulty, along with compiled a few notes for possible course improvements.

+### Notes for Research
+QR code to STA connect robot image must be closed after being scanned by the bot for the connection to work.

 _Maryland Robotics Center, University of Maryland_